Serving

 2. Toast BREAD and trim off the crusts.
 Set on warm plates ready to serve.

-3. Mix All * Items in a saucepan over moderate heat and start stirring in the cheese.
-It should be hot but shouldn't boil and while stirring it should look curd like but become silky smooth in a moment when left to rest.
+3. Mix all Sauce items in a saucepan over moderate heat and start stirring in the cheese.
+It should be hot but shouldn't boil and while stirring it should look like curds, but become silky smooth in a moment when left to rest.
 If it forms a rubbery mass you ignored Note-1.

 4. Pour Cheese over Bread, grind a little Pepper over it and serve immediately.